CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

 # Lab 9: Use MEM to enforce MFA while using AVD

-In this lab, We'll be enabling Multi-Factor autentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification which increases the level of security.
+In this lab, We'll be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification which increases the level of security.

 ### Exercise 1: Setup Multi-Factor Authentication (MFA)

-1. In your JumpVM launch browser and visit `https://AKA.ms/proofup` and if asked to login then login using the following credentials:
+1. In your JumpVM launch browser and visit `https://AKA.ms/proofup` and if asked to log in then log in using the following credentials:

    - Username: **<inject key="AzureAdUserEmail" />**
    - Password: **<inject key="AzureAdUserPassword" />**